 - a A prokaryotic (single-celled) organism that acts as a decomposer.
 It gets the nutrients it needs by breaking down dead organisms.

 - b The slow passage of a liquid through a filtering medium.

 - c They use the producer organisms to provide them with their food.

-5 Multiple Choice Questions
+5 Multiple choice questions

 - They eat the primary consumers as their source of food.

-5 True/False Questions
+5 True/False questions

 Ecology → The total mass of living matter in a given unit area

 Natural Selection → A natural process resulting in the evolution of organisms best adapted to the environment.